uroybd/topobon/src/site/notes/Personal/Reading/Notes and Highlights/Against Interpretation and Other Essays by Susan S.md

 ### Time: 2021-11-19 13:59
-Thus we have the following remarkable sequence of thought, in a diary entry of 1938.Pavese writes: “Literature is a defense against the attacks of life.
+Thus we have the following remarkable sequence of thought, in a diary entry of 1938.
+Pavese writes: “Literature is a defense against the attacks of life.
 It says to life: ‘You can’t deceive me.
 I know your habits, foresee and enjoy watching your reactions, and steal your secrets by involving you in cunning obstructions that halt your normal flow.’… The other defense against things in general is silence as we muster strength for a fresh leap forward.But we must impose that silence on ourselves, not have it imposed on us, not even by death.To choose a hardship for ourselves is our only defense against that hardship … Those who by their very nature can suffer completely, utterly, have an advantage.
 This is how we can disarm the power of suffering, make it our own creation, our own choice; submit to it.
 A justification for suicide.”

 ### Time: 2021-11-19 14:50